-Unlike the hospitals, the alternate sites do not have an on-site pharmacy and must coordinate medication orders through community pharmacies.
-DSHS works with jails to ensure that five days of medications are sent with incoming patients and sent out with patients.
-This five-day supply bridges the medication gap until it is ordered and received by the RTF.
+Unlike the hospitals, the alternate sites do not have an on-site pharmacy and must coordinate medication orders through local community pharmacies.
+DSHS works with jails to ensure that 5 days of medications are sent with incoming patients and sent out with patients.
+This 5-day supply bridges the medication gap until it is ordered and received by the RTF site.

-Storage space is limited at these facilities.
-DSHS requests that incoming patients come only with the clothes worn for transport, the requested medications and, if required, copies of their court documents.
+Storage space is limited at the new facilities.
+DSHS requests that incoming patients come only with the clothes worn for transport, the requested medications and, if they require it, their own copies of their court documents.